ADMINISTRATION:

 O'Sullivan (later to star in "Robin's Nest"), Sally Thomsett,

-Brian Murphy and Yootha Joyce (both of the latter went on to
+Brian Murphy and Yootha Joyce (both of the latter went on to star

-About the House.
+House.

-largest portion of her acting since the 1970s has been in the
+The largest portion of her acting since the 1970s has been in

-theatre.
+the theatre.
 Recent theatrical work has included Bernard Slade's

 "Same Time Another Year" (September 1999), in which she